Music (MUSC)

 Core Attributes: Artistic Inquiry area, Global Diversity level 1

-This hands-on performance course focuses on mariachi, an ensemble from Mexico consisting primarily of vocals, violins, trumpets, and a variety of guitar-like instruments; however, other instruments (flute, clarinet, saxophone, etc.) may be incorporated upon permission of the instructor.
-In weekly rehearsals, students will embody playing techniques and performance practices of mariachi by learning traditional and contemporary repertoire.
-They will study contexts for performance, the symbolism and value of mariachi instruments, and the function of mariachi as a communal music ensemble to better understand the intersectionality of arts and culture in Mexico and Southern California.
-Through readings and reflections, students will contextualize mariachi music within histories of colonization and political oppression and reflect on their own class standing and positions of privilege.
-The course culminates in a final concert in which all students participate.
+This participatory course offers instruction in mariachi, a form of regional music from Mexico consisting primarily of vocals, violins, trumpets, and a variety of guitar-like instruments, or folklórico, a type of traditional dance that combines local Mexican folk culture with ballet characteristics.
+In weekly rehearsals, students will embody playing techniques and performance practices of mariachi or folklórico and study the function and contexts for performance to better understand the intersectionality of arts and culture in Mexico and Southern California.
+Students will also contextualize mariachi or folklórico within histories of colonization and political oppression and reflect on their own class standing and positions of privilege.
+The course culminates in a final performance in which all students participate.
+No experience is required to participate in the folklórico dance, and alternative instruments such as flute, clarinet, saxophone, etc. may be incorporated into the mariachi ensemble upon permission from the instructor.
+This course fulfills one unit of the core curriculum requirement for Artistic Inquiry and carries the Global Diversity level 1 flag.
 May be repeated for credit.
-This course fulfills one unit of the core curriculum requirement for Artistic Inquiry.
-Ensembles may be taken for upper-division credit by juniors and seniors.

 MUSC 359 | GOSPEL CHOIR